 During the heavy rains of April and May, the roads may be impassable, and your Uganda safari itinerary could be disrupted by torrential downpours creating some uninvited annoyances.
 The wet seasons in Uganda are considered the low travel season where fewer travelers come into the country and properties lower prices to attract the few that can come.

-Some savvy travelers who can withstand the drenching walks use this change to take advantage of the discounts and the heavenly privacy at destinations.
+Some intrepid travelers who can withstand the drenching walks use the low season to take advantage of the discounts and the heavenly privacy at destinations.
 You could find just yourself in the entire lodge or trekking with only the rangers during the wet season.

 The chances of seeing mountain gorillas in Uganda are pretty high at 99%.
 On infrequent occasions have trekkers reported not getting the opportunity to see these incredible primates.

 Because Uganda Wildlife Authority rangers, researchers, and guides closely monitor the mountain gorilla families and that the trackers are in close contact with field workers from dawn till dusk every day, guides know more or less where the different families are all the time.
 You probably have a 99% chance of seeing mountain gorillas in Uganda.

 Of course, there are no guarantees with wild animals.
 An overnight thunderstorm or an unexpected encounter with a predator may cause a troop to move unexpectedly in a completely different direction during the night when no one is there.
 However, scouts will likely pick up their trail the following day.
 Before your gorilla trekking excursion starts, a team of scouts go out to follow the gorilla tracks and stay with the gorillas once found.
 That’s why your guide will carry a walkie-talkie to keep in touch with the scouts for directions.